struggling1573/PPI-SWA-SDA-SPR/README.md

 ## Data availability:

-The assemblies and raw sequencing data are available in National Genomics Data Center ([NGDC](https://ngdc.cncb.ac.cn)) with BioProject ID PPRJCA029383, PRJCA031501; and in National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/))  with BioProject ID
+The assemblies and raw sequencing data are available in National Genomics Data Center ([NGDC](https://ngdc.cncb.ac.cn)) with BioProject ID: PPRJCA029383, PRJCA031501; and in National Center for Biotechnology Information ([NCBI](https://www.ncbi.nlm.nih.gov/))  with BioProject ID: PRJNA1124429, PRJNA1158336.
+Genome resequencing data of male and female populations of four fish are available in .